vqpy/vqpy/README.md

             )
 ```

-Under the hood, VQPy will automatically select an object detection model, which outputs the `cls_name`.
-Multiple video optimizations will be conducted silently to improve the end-to-end video query performance.
+Under the hood, VQPy will automatically select an object detection model that outputs the specified `cls_name`.
+Multiple video optimizations will be conducted transparently to improve the end-to-end video query performance.

 ### Customization